marusakod/scprocess/docs/usage.md

 ## Best practices

 The default parameters in the configuration file are suitable for running {{ software_name }} on the [example dataset](tutorial.md).
-Here are some of the most important things to consider when you are running {{ software_name }} on your own datset [consider changing max_spliced_pct default to 75%]:
+Here are some of the most important things to consider when you are running {{ software_name }} on your own dataset:

 ### Setting parameters for ambient contamination removal

 #### Ambient method

-By default {{ software_name }} scprocess will use `decontx` for ambient RNA removal which doesn't require GPU.
-If GPU is available we recommend using `cellbender` for ambient RNA decontamination as it was found to perform better than other related algorithms in [the lastest benchmark](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02978-x)
+By default {{ software_name }} will use `decontx` for ambient RNA removal which doesn't require GPU.
+If GPU is available we recommend using `cellbender` for ambient RNA decontamination as it was found to perform better than other related algorithms in [the latest benchmark](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-023-02978-x)

 #### Knee parameters